 In both cases, the camshaft has two profiles for the intake valves:

-The ability to simultaneously open both intake and exhaust valves also allows for maximum scavenging of intra-cylinder charge, allowing very high (RPM) operation and thus liberating tremendous amounts of power from the same engine that boasts impressive low-end torque.
+The ability to simultaneously open, both intake and exhaust valves; also allows for maximum scavenging of intra-cylinder charge.
+Allowing very high (RPM) and tremendous amounts of power; from the same engine, that boasts impressive low-end torque.

-Advantages Had With (VVT-i) – Variable Valve Timing Include:
+Advantages Had With (VVT) Variable Valve Timing Include:

 Common Engine Error Codes

 Two common engine codes are; P0011 and P0021 (Camshaft position sensor “Bank 1” and Camshaft position sensor “Bank 2,” respectively).

 Some Of The Common Areas To Look For Problems Are:

 - (PCM) or (ECM)

 Consequently, dirty oil, can lead to sludge buildup; which can clog oil passages in the cam, resulting in cam failure.
 So, lack of regular maintenance, is a big problem with (VVT) systems.